Kody-SAS/DataMobilize/docs/Specifications.md

 #### 2.4.
 Articles and blogs
 The user should have access to the articles, blogs and latest news related to road safety and initiatives.

+## 3. Language
+The app and website should be multilingual.
+Additional languages can be added with due time.
+We first aim for french and english

+## 3. On and Offline
+The user can use the app with and without internet.
+Offline mode should permit cloud sync when connected to the internet.
+The data should be persisted between usage.
+Offline mode will not be the case of the website.